BloomTech-Labs/code-your-dreams-fe/README.md

   - Verify that the user is no longer in Auth0 as well.
 - Create a new super user (do NOT check the super admin checkbox).
   - Verify that the user appears on the admin page.
-- Delete the new super user.
-  - Verify that the user is no longer on the table and not in Auth0.

 #### Materials admin